Skip to main content

 • LDAP and Ping Identity SAML are supported as Authorization providers

-• Namespaces get filtered based on the Rancher project mapping in the Portworx Backup web console only, API calls are yet to be supported.
+• Namespaces get filtered based on the Rancher project mapping in the Portworx Backup web console only.
+API, CLI, and GitOps-based access bypass this filtering — see the warning at the top of this article.

-Following table compares the behaviour of existing features of Portworx Backup with and without Rancher Mapping:
+The following table compares the behavior of existing features of Portworx Backup with and without Rancher mapping:

 FeatureWithout Rancher Access ControlWith Rancher Access Control